 Asbestos Safety Laws in New Mexico

-- Facilities in New Mexico are defined as public, industrial, and commercial buildings, as well as residential homes, including townhomes and duplexes.
+- Facility Definitions: The regulations apply to various facilities, including public, industrial, and commercial buildings, as well as residential homes, townhomes, and duplexes.

-- A person trained to work around asbestos must be at the site at all times to ensure safety.
+- On-site Safety: A person trained in working with asbestos must be present on-site at all times to maintain safety standards.

 For more information, contact the New Mexico Department of Environment at 800-224-7009.